wasilak/mcp-kubernetes/README.md

 ## Example Interaction

 ```
-User: Can you show me all namespaces in my cluster?
+User: Can you show me all pods in the default namespace?
 AI: I'll check that for you...
-[Uses the list_namespaces tool]
+[Uses the kubectl tool with command "get pods -n default"]
-Here are the namespaces in your cluster:
+Here are the pods in the default namespace:
-- default
-- kube-system
-- kube-public
-- monitoring
+NAME                     READY   STATUS    RESTARTS   AGE
+nginx-7c658794b9-2j4k5   1/1     Running   0          2d
 ```

 ## Future Possibilities

-The current implementation is just the beginning.
-Here are some potential extensions:

-- List and describe pods, deployments, services
-- Show logs for specific pods
+The current implementation provides a foundation for many powerful interactions:

+- Complex troubleshooting scenarios using multiple kubectl commands
-- Get resource utilization metrics
+- Automated resource analysis and recommendations
+- Interactive debugging sessions
-- Check resource health and status
+- Security scanning and recommendations
-- Analyze resource configurations
-- Suggest optimizations
-- Help with troubleshooting
+- Performance optimization suggestions

 ## Installation